-The Platform Configuration section of Organization Settings provided advanced control over the testing environment.
+The Platform Configuration section of Organization Settings provides advanced control over the testing environment.

 Default Browser Platform

-Currently, all tests are run using a default configuration:
+All tests are run using the following default configuration:

-While this configuration is sufficient for most scenarios, the Platform Configuration section will empower you to simulate a variety of environments tailored to your needs in the future.
-Once released, this feature will enable you to define the browsing environment for your tests at the organization level, ensuring your tests align with the real-world conditions of your target audience.
+The Platform Configuration section allows you to define the testing environment at the organization level, ensuring your tests align with the real-world conditions of your target audience.

 Device Type: